 Despite its name, the fisher doesn't eat fish or live by the ocean.
-In fact, this shy, plush-furred member of the weasel family inhabits mature forests and munches on everything from birds to small mammals to fruit.
-The fisher is the only animal tough and clever enough to prey regularly on porcupines — no easy feat.
-But due to historical trapping and extensive logging and development in the West Coast's mature and old-growth forests, the Pacific fisher (the fisher's West Coast population) is now in danger of extinction.
-And although the secretive old-growth predator once ranged through five states, habitat loss and trapping has limited the fisher's Northern Rockies population to the border of northern Idaho and Montana.
+This shy, plush-furred member of the weasel family inhabits mature forests and munches on everything from birds to small mammals to fruit.
+In fact, the fisher is the only animal tough and clever enough to prey regularly on porcupines — no easy feat.
+But due to historical trapping, logging and development in the West Coast's mature and old-growth forests, the Pacific fisher (the fisher's West Coast population) is now in danger of extinction.
+And although this secretive predator once ranged through five states, habitat loss and trapping has limited the fisher's Northern Rockies population to the border of northern Idaho and Montana.

 Although Pacific fisher trapping was outlawed in the 1940s, logging and development have decimated the large blocks of forest the species needs to thrive.
 To help save the Pacific fisher from extinction, in 2000 the Center and 17 other environmental groups petitioned to list the animal as federally endangered.
 It took four years for the U.S. Fish and Wildlife Service to decide that listing was “warranted but precluded.”
 The Service then put the Pacific fisher on the candidate list to await protection indefinitely — so in 2010, the Center and allies filed suit against the Service for neglecting the species.